Camezza/node-line3/README.md

 // Instantiation
-offset(x, y, z) // Return an instance of the sum difference(x, y, z) // Return the difference dilate(x, y, z) // Return the line's product compress(x, y, z) // Return the line's division rotate(matrix, order) // Return Eular rotations of the line.
+offset(x, y, z) // Return an instance of the sum difference(x, y, z) // Returns an instance of the difference dilate(x, y, z) // Returns an instance of the product compress(x, y, z) // Returns an instance of the division rotate(matrix, order) // Return Eular rotations of the line.
 Matrix is an array of angles, order is any concatenation of 'x', 'y' or 'z'.

 // Mutation